edelstone/tock/README.md

 ## Releasing

-See [docs/RELEASING.md](docs/RELEASING.md) for the full release and personal dev workflow.
+See [docs/RELEASING.md](docs/RELEASING.md) for the full release workflow.

 ## Credits